talktobrent/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 <li>Why having servers with all the same components (database, web server and application server) might be a problem</li>
 </ul></li>
 </ul>
-<p>Please, remember that these blogs must be written in English to further your technical ability in a variety of settings.</p>
         <p>File: <code>2-secured_and_monitored_web_infrastructure</code></p>